-Award Range: \$10,000 to \$50,000 (available on reimbursement basis only)
+Award Range: \$10,000 to \$75,000, contingent on budget availability and authorization from the PPBEP Board of Directors (available on reimbursement basis only)

-Anticipated amount to be awarded: \$200,000
+Anticipated amount to be awarded: \$250,000

 Eligibility: Local governments (including special districts) or nonstate entities (educational institutions and 501(c)3s).
 An eligible entity must serve as the fiscal host agency.